Marconi transmitter c.1897

 73 de Philip G0ISW

-Using experimental techniques and via 'enhanced propagation' it is possible to regularly reflect these VHF signals back to Earth or to reflect and bounce them from Meteor trails, Auroras, Aircraft, Satellites, the Moon and the International Space Station (ISS) Sometimes, but rarely it is even possible to extend the range of VHF signals to several thousands of km and even reach all Continents, including Australia!
+Using experimental techniques and via 'enhanced propagation' it is possible to reflect these VHF signals back to Earth from Meteor trails, Auroras, Aircraft, Satellites and even the Moon Sometimes, but rarely it is even possible to extend the range of VHF signals to several thousands of km and even reach all Continents, including Australia!

 Right click on images below and select open link in new tab